o-Mateo-o/q-voter-generator/README.md

    If you are using the app for the first time, exectuion might take longer, for it automatically sets up environments and installs packages for both Python and then Julia.

-### Help
+### More option

 There are some additional script options.
-You can always see quick help calling
+You can check their descrition calling help:

    ```batch
    chdir your\path\to\q-voter-generator